innovationinsoftware/tf-vault-intermediate/labs/disposable-qa-environments/index.md

 3. Verify the new workspace is created with the random name
 4. Check that variables are configured

-### Step 3: Deploy Infrastructure

-1. Go to the created workspace
-2. Click "Queue plan"
-3. Review the plan and apply
-4. Verify the EC2 instance is created

 ### Step 4: Cleanup

 1. Go back to your local terminal